- AUTHORITY, PURPOSE, JURISDICTION, AND APPLICATION

 B.

 Violations continue.
-Any violation of the previous zoning ordinance shall continue to be a violation under this Ordinance and shall be subject to the penalties and enforcement set forth in Chapter 9, Enforcement, unless the use, development, construction, or other activity complies with the provisions of this Ordinance.
-Payment shall be required for any civil penalty assessed under the previous ordinance, even if the original violation is no longer considered a violation under this Ordinance.
+Any violation of the previous zoning ordinance shall continue to be a violation under this ordinance and shall be subject to the penalties and enforcement set forth in Chapter 8, Enforcement and Remedies, unless the use, development, construction, or other activity complies with the provisions of this ordinance.
+Payment shall be required for any civil penalty assessed under the previous ordinance, even if the original violation is no longer considered a violation under this ordinance.

 C.